fakerieh/Control-Center-With-Animation-For-emerald-HyperOS2/README.md

 ## ⚠️ Information

- - DO NOT COMBINE WITH OTHER CONTROL CENTER BLUR MODULE. otherwise it wouldn't work
+**DO NOT** COMBINE WITH OTHER CONTROL CENTER BLUR MODULE. otherwise it wouldn't work
- - Only for gray control center

 ---